prebuilt-amiga-dev-tools/vasmm68k-build/README.md

-# vasmm68k pre-built for Linux and Windows
+# vasmm68k pre-built for Windows, Linux and MacOS

 ![](https://github.com/prebuilt-amiga-dev-tools/vasmm68k/workflows/Build/badge.svg)

-This repository provides pre-built binary Linux & Windows versions of vasm for m68k target.
+This repository provides ready-to-install versions of vasm for the m68k target.

 See [the official vasm website](http://sun.hasenbraten.de/vasm) for more information on vasm.